JPMorgan International Bond Opportunities ETF (JPIB)

 - Potential for underperformance compared to benchmark indices.

-- Ongoing: Global economic downturns and market volatility.
+- Global economic downturns and market volatility.

 - Expansion into Emerging Markets: JPIB can capitalize on the growth potential of emerging markets by increasing its allocation to sovereign and corporate bonds in these regions.
 Emerging markets often offer higher yields compared to developed markets, attracting investors seeking enhanced returns.
 The emerging market debt market is projected to reach $3.5 trillion by 2028, presenting a significant opportunity for JPIB to expand its asset base and generate higher income.
 This strategy involves careful assessment of credit risk and currency volatility in these markets.